-- > You will be able to discuss your child's progress at Parent's Evening. - > Your child's Class Teacher will be available at the end of the school day if you wish to raise a concern. - Mrs Merrick will meet with you to speak in more detail about your child.
+- > You will be able to discuss your child's progress at Parent's Evening. - > Your child's Class Teacher will be available at the end of the school day if you wish to raise a concern. - Miss Davies will happily meet with you to speak in more detail about your child.
 Appointments can be made by visiting the school office.
-Alternatively, please feel free to attend the SEN Drop-In session which is held every Wednesday morning - no appointment needed.